 My son loves when I use the baby oil on him.
 He feels like he is at the baby spa!

 Babies have such delicate skin, so it is an absolute necessity to protect it from the elements (wind, sun, etc).
 There are so many products on the market now to keep babies protected from the elements.

 The rule of thumb for dressing a baby is to dress them to the comfort level of your own.
 If you are cold, they probably are too.
 If you are hot, then they are probably sweating too.

 If you like to take the baby out for a stroll, use the covers on the stroller to keep the sun out of their eyes and from burning their delicate skin.

 Baby wearing is also a helpful way to protect your baby.
 If you are going to be out in public places, baby wearing keeps people from touching the baby and it limits exposure to the elements.

 My girls both have beautiful curls and I’m pretty sure my son will have curls too (right now his hair just curls on the ends).

 If you were to ask me a simple routine for my girls hair, it will be difficult to narrow down.

 For biracial babies, your routine should be simple.
 They don’t need a ton of products to define their curls.
 A simple wash will keep it clean and minimal products are needed.

-As your child grows and their hair grows, applying a small amount of leave in conditioner can help moisturize and define their curls.
 Using products free of parabens, silicones and sulfates ensures that your baby will not come in contact with chemicals that are often found in various products.